 2. Day Two – To Syabrubesi (2130m) – ( Approx 7 hour’s drive)

-We begin our journey by bus heading in the northwest direction reaching Karkani and then heading down to the Trishuli River.
-On arrive at Trishuli Bazaar, we halt for lunch and then finally head for Dhunche and then Syabrubesi.
-O/N stay at lodge.
+We begin our journey by bus, heading in the northwest direction, reaching Karkani and then heading down to the Trishuli River.
+On arriving at Trishuli Bazaar, we halt for lunch and then finally head for Dhunche and then Syabrubesi.
+O/N stay at the lodge.

 3. Day Three – Lama Hotel (2500m) – ( Approx 6 hour’s trek)

 We start the trek in earnest along the Langtang stream through thick forest.
-After several locally made bridges and tea houses with a number of ascend and descend, we reach Lama Hotel; famed for giving reprieved to trekkers which built a small hamlet.
+After several locally made bridges and tea houses with a number of ascents and descends, we reach the Lama Hotel, famed for giving reprieve to trekkers who built a small hamlet.

 4. Day Four – To Langtang (3439m) – ( Approx 7 hour’s trek)

 The day’s trek commences through the dense forest of the previous day and the numerous climbs and descends.
-On entering clear space the scintillating view of the Langtang peak comes into sight.
-Here the ground is more opened and sights of water mills, chortens, prayer wheels and mounts of sacred rocks become apparent.
+On entering clear space, the scintillating view of the Langtang peak comes into sight.
+Here the ground is more open and sights of water mills, chortens, prayer wheels, and mounts of sacred rocks become apparent.

 5. Day Five – To Kyangjin (3798m) – (Approx 4 hour’s trek)

 On leaving the village, we head past yak pastures and massive mani walls with prayers in Nepali inscribed on them.
-Crossing a number of bridges, we find the air getting thinner.
-We finally get to Kyangjin with the Himalayan on four sides.
+We find the air getting thinner as we cross a number of bridges.
+We finally get to Kyangjin with the Himalayas on four sides.

 6. Day six – Kyangjin: rest day – Short climb to Thergo Ri (5000m)

-Today we rest to get use to the altitude we are in with a short climb to Thergo Ri (5000m) Ri in the local dialect means small mount, giving you a pictorial view of the surroundings.
+Today we rest to get used to the altitude we are at with a short climb to Thergo Ri (5000m).
+Ri, in the local dialect, means small mount, giving you a pictorial view of the surroundings.

 7. Day Seven – To Lama Hotel (2500m) – (Approx 6 hour’s trek)

-We retrace our footsteps all the way back to Lama Hotel which will seem short as now most of the hike would be mostly downhill.
+We retrace our steps all the way back to Lama Hotel, which will seem short as now most of the hike will be mostly downhill.

 8. Day Eight – To Thulo Syabru (2130m) – (Approx 5 hour’s trek)

-We again retrace part of the trek back to Syabrubesi and along the way, before Doman we divert way to U Kyang and along a circuit trail get to Thulo Syabru.
+We again retrace part of the trek back to Syabrubesi and, along the way, before Doman, we divert to U Kyang and, along a circuit trail, get to Thulo Syabru.

 9. Day Nine – To Sing Gompa (3030m) – (Approx 7 hour’s trek)

 Following in the southern direction, we first get to Gursagang and then onto Danda.
-Via forest of varies flora and fauna and hopping across a number streams and finally on a eastern turn we get to Sing Gompa, on the edge of a ridge in an area of dead forest.
+Via forest of varied flora and fauna and hopping across a number of streams, finally on an eastern turn, we get to Sing Gompa, on the edge of a ridge in an area of dead forest.

 10. Day Ten – To Gosaikund (4460m) – (Approx 6 hour’s trek)

-The day’s hike takes us up a number of ridges with views of scrubs and low vegetation on the slop, the trail gives way to a deep forest and emerges at Chalang Pati (3650m).
-Ascending through fabulous view of the Langtang Valley, we touch Laurebina from where the trail ascend and then starts the climb first to Saraswati Kund, Bhairav Kund; famed for its Hindu shrines and the onto Gosaikund; a holy pilgrim site for Hindus.
+The day’s hike takes us up a number of ridges with views of scrubs and low vegetation on the slop.
+The trail gives way to a deep forest and emerges at Chalang Pati (3650m).
+Ascending through a fabulous view of the Langtang Valley, we touch Laurebina from where the trail ascends and then starts the climb first to Saraswati Kund, Bhairav Kund, famed for its Hindu shrines, and then onto Gosaikund, a holy pilgrim site for Hindus.

 11. Day Eleven – To Gopte (3440m) – (Approx 7 hour’s trek)

 The day’s trek moves around the Gosainkund Lake and via rugged terrain to a pass and then crosses moraines.
-Passing through Laurebina La, Phedi and Dupi Chaur (3630m), we finally get to Gopte, from where the outline of Kathmandu come into view.
+Passing through Laurebina La, Phedi, and Dupi Chaur (3630m), we finally get to Gopte, from where the outline of Kathmandu comes into view.

 12. Day Twelve – To Mangan Kharka (3285m) – (Approx 5 hour’s trek)

-The trek takes off up and down a number of descends past moraines, ravines and boulders to Tharepati on a ridge (3640m) and the descending down to Mangan Kharka after a couple of hours.
+The trek takes off up and down a number of descents past moraines, ravines and boulders to Tharepati on a ridge (3640m) and then descends to Mangan Kharka after a couple of hours.

 13. Day Thirteen – Gulphu Bhanjyang (2125m) – (Approx 4 hour’s trek)

-Descending and walking in reverse, we first get to Panghu, Khutumsang and finally to Gul Bhanjyang.
+Descending and walking in reverse, we first get to Panghu, Khutumsang, and finally Gul Bhanjyang.

 14. Day Fourteen – To Chisopani (2195m) – (Approx 6 hour’s trek)

-It does not take much in this trek as it is practically downhill with a few ascends, but the views is breathtaking all the way to Chisopani (cool water in the local dialect).
+It does not take much on this trek as it is practically downhill with a few ascends, but the views are breathtaking all the way to Chisopani (cool water in the local dialect).

 15. Day Fifteen – To Sundarijal and drive to Kathmandu (1400m)

-We finally trek to Sundarijal as the sight of Kathmandu comes more and more in view through the Shivapuri Forest reserve.
-From here it is a one hour drive through the traffic of Kathmandu and onto a hotel for rest.
+We finally trek to Sundarijal as the sight of Kathmandu comes more and more into view through the Shivapuri Forest reserve.
+From here, it is a one-hour drive through the traffic of Kathmandu and onto a hotel for rest.